mxenabled/mx-design-tokens/README.md

 ## Publishing to NPM

-In order to make sure you changes make it to NPM you need to run the following 3 commands and merge the code into master:
+In order to make sure you changes make it to NPM you need to run the following 3 commands and merge the code into master **before** publishing to NPM:

  ```
  npm run build
  npm run json
  npm run build:docs
  ```
-This will insure the the json files are updated with your new tokens and the Docs page is also updated on Github
+This will insure the the json files are updated with your new tokens and the Docs page is also updated on Github.